-Tourists can go on desert safari to explore the relatively less known regions of “Bikaner” and witness the mesmerising beauty of the sand ocean.
-The ship of deserts aka camels will make you sail through the vibrant villages, and will make you witness the beautiful and colourful culture of the place.
-In the evening, you can relax at Sursagar lake, It’s a man made lake and is well maintained.
+Tourists can go on a desert safari to explore the relatively less known regions of “Bikaner” and witness the mesmerizing beauty of the sand ocean.
+The ship of deserts aka camels will make you sail through the vibrant villages, and will make you witness the beautiful and colorful culture of the place.
+In the evening, you can relax at Sursagar lake, It’s a man-made lake and is well maintained.

-In the afternoon one can visit the “National Research Centre on Camel” and spend time studying the different breeds of camels and noticing their distinct behaviours.
-Every year in January “Camel Festival” a two day event is organised.
-It’s a vibrant event where people can enjoy mind-blowing camel performances, like camel race, camel dance etc. Adventure enthusiasts can go wildlife spotting in the Gajner Wildlife Sanctuary.
+In the afternoon one can visit the “National Research Centre on Camel”.
+You can study the different breeds of camels and observe their behaviors.
+Every year in January the “Camel Festival” a two-day event is organized.
+It’s a vibrant event where people can enjoy mind-blowing camel performances, like the camel race, camel dance, etc. Adventure enthusiasts can go wildlife spotting in the Gajner Wildlife Sanctuary.
 Those visiting in the summer months can beat the heat at the Skybird Water Park.
-Art and Culture enthusiasts must visit Prachina Cultural Centre and Museum, it focuses on the western influence of the Bikaner royals before the Independence.
+Art and Culture enthusiasts must visit Prachina Cultural Centre and Museum, it focuses on the western influence of the Bikaner royals before Independence.
 Miniature paintings at Bikaner Miniature arts are not only beautiful but also cheaper than at other tourist spots.
-It’s an art school and gallery and perfect place to learn and detox.
+It’s an art school and gallery and a perfect place to learn and detox.
 Ganga Government Museum is another interesting museum that houses terracotta products from the Gupta period, exquisite carpets, rich gold paintings by local artisans, Rajasthani Musical instruments.